London's weekend warriors get a night in the ring

-LONDON (Reuters) - Marno Herinckx is bruised and bloodied after a particularly vicious pummelling in a hot, floodlit boxing ring.
+LONDON (Reuters) - Marno Herinckx is bruised and bloodied after a particularly vicious pummeling in a hot, floodlit boxing ring.

 But Herinckx is no battle-hardened prize-fighter.
 He’s one of a number of white collar London office workers who have spent the last few months training to box and tonight is fight night.